⚠️ We are currently updating our 2021/22 tax guidance across the website

 - has not already reached state retirement age;

-- looks after a child or children under the age of 12 while the child or children’s parent or main carer is working;
+- looks after a child or children under the age of 12 while the child or children’s parent or main carer is working (see below regarding socially distanced care);

 - does not already have a qualifying year in their own right through their own contributions or NIC credits;